 Rape, sex assault charges dropped in plea deal, Somerset DA says

 Jul.
-18—SOMERSET — A Jenners man pleaded guilty in Somerset County court on Monday in connection with allegations involving an 18-year-old woman and a juvenile, authorities said.
+19—SOMERSET, Pa. — A Jenners man pleaded guilty in Somerset County court on Monday in connection with allegations involving an 18-year-old woman and a juvenile, authorities said.

 Anthony James Colangelo, 30, of the 100 block of Parsonage Road, pleaded guilty before President Judge D. Gregory Geary to one count of corruption of minors and two counts of furnishing alcohol to minors.